Helping millions of people navigate the world of technology.

-Step 2: Switch to the Time & language tab.
-Then, click Date & time.
+Step 1: Press the Windows key + I to launch the Settings app Time & language > Date & time.

-Step 1: Click the search icon on the Taskbar or press the Windows key + S to open the search menu.
-Type date & time settings in the search box and select the first result that appears.
+Step 1: Click the search icon on the taskbar, type date & time settings in the search box, and select the first result that appears.

 Enabling the automatic time feature may not help much if there’s an issue with the internet time server that Windows uses.
 You can configure Windows to use a different internet time server and see if that helps.